The Two-Headed Spy: Production

 Lt.
-Col. Alexander Scotland OBE served as technical adviser to the film.
-Although the movie was ostensibly based on a true story, and Scotland was known as "Schottland" during his service with German forces in Africa at the turn of the century, the movie was not based on Scotland's experiences.
-He served during the war as commandant of "The London Cage," an MI19 facility that interrogated captured Germans.
+Col. Alexander Scotland OBE served as technical advisor to the film.
+Although the film was ostensibly based on a true story, and Scotland was known as "Schottland" during his service with German forces in Africa at the turn of the century, the film was not based on Scotland's experiences.
+He served during World War II as commandant of the "London Cage", an MI19 facility that interrogated captured Germans.

+Filming took place in 1958 on location in London and Berlin and in Elstree Studios in Borehamwood.

-Michael Caine appears in a bit part as a Gestapo officer, and Donald Pleasence plays a German general.
+Michael Caine appears in a bit-part as a Gestapo officer, and Donald Pleasence plays a German general.
 Screenwriters Michael Wilson and Alfred Levitt were not given credit because of the blacklist.
 The credit instead was given to James O'Donnell.
 Their credits were restored in 1999.
 Dalton Trumbo, also blacklisted, was a story consultant.